 - question the merits of the government's policy objectives

 - provide absolute assurance of the truth of agencies' information, or the effectiveness of internal controls

 - enforce recommendations

 - resolve individual matters of contention.

 The Audit (Public Bodies) Regulations 2015 outlines those organisations that are defined as 'public bodies' under the Audit Act 1994.

 Australian Auditing Standards

-We conduct financial audits in accordance with Australian Auditing Standards, and performance audits in accordance with Standards on Assurance Engagements, as required by section 78 of the Audit Act 1994.
-These standards are set down by the Auditing and Assurance Standards Board and are updated regularly.
-The standards cover planning, communication, conduct, evidence, quality assurance, delegations and reporting of an audit.
-They require auditors to design and perform procedures to obtain ‘sufficient and appropriate’ audit evidence, to use as a basis for drawing conclusions and forming an audit opinion.
-Sufficiency is a measure of the quantity of audit evidence, and whether it is enough to support the audit opinion and conclusions.
-Appropriateness is a measure of the quality of evidence, which is affected by the relevance and reliability of the information it is based on.
+As required by section 78 of the Audit Act 1994, we conduct financial audits in accordance with the Australian Auditing Standards and performance audits in accordance with the Standards on Assurance Engagements.
+These standards are set by the Auditing and Assurance Standards Board and are updated regularly.
+The standards cover the requirements for planning, communication, conduct, evidence, quality assurance, delegations and reporting for an audit.
+They require auditors to design and perform procedures to obtain 'sufficient and appropriate’ audit evidence to use as a basis for their drawing conclusions and forming an audit opinion.
+Sufficiency refers to the quantity of audit evidence and whether it is enough to support the audit opinion and conclusions.
+Appropriateness refers to the quality of evidence, which is affected by the relevance and reliability of the information it is based on.